The joy of smoking can go horribly wrong if the temperature isn’t consistent throughout the smoking process.

 This ATC was designed for use on the BBQGuru community website ShareMyCook.com.
 The site not only allows picture and cook sharing, but it also allows you to graph and monitor three foods in one cooking session, make notes and store cooking sessions.

 It offers management through voice control when connected to Amazon Alexa.

 When the lid is opened, the fan speed is reduced to prevent significant temperature swings and the resulting recovery time (Open Lid Detector feature).
 The Ramp Down feature prevents overcooking; as food temperature increases, the pit temperature decreases.

-When temperature varies too much either way (default is 50 degrees), the CyberQ sounds an alarm.
-You can silence the alarms can be by pressing any button.
+When temperature varies too much either way, the UltraQ sounds an alarm.

-The CyberQ can also learn the smoker or grill, increasing the stability and accuracy of its performance over time.
+The UltraQ can also learn the smoker or grill it is connected to, increasing the stability and accuracy of its performance over time.
 This again leaves less tweaking for you to do in future cooks.

 Ease of Use

 Out of the box